Authors: In post-9/11 world, there are few incentives not to raise terror alert and issue warnings

 And then: Nothing happened.

-Others come in the wake of terrorist incidents both at home and abroad -- after the July 7, 2005, London subway bombings
+Others come in the wake of terrorist incidents both at home and abroad – after the July 7, 2005, London subway bombings, following the attack on the Charlie Hebdo satirical magazine in Paris in January and the ISIS-inspired shootings in Garland, Texas, in May.

 A smaller number of warnings has come as a result of upticks in intelligence reporting.